 Why do we need groups?

-When many different people provide feedback, their comments contain a wide variety of words and phrases to express the same idea.
-The AI technology behind the Keatext platform groups all these variations automatically to allow the user to save time.
+When many different people provide customer feedback, their comments will contain a wide variety of words and phrases to express the same idea.
+The AI technology behind the Keatext text analytics platform groups all these variations automatically to allow the user to save time.
 A group is a container for one or several Topics and Opinions that are synonymous, nearly synonymous or should be treated as such by Keatext.

 The above example shows variations in the Opinions.
 Here, “dirty”, “filthy”, “stained”, “grubby”, “gross”, “not been cleaned” and even the misspelled “unclen” are all grouped together.
 Each group has a representative label, which in this case is “dirty”.
 The labels are chosen automatically based on frequency and other parameters, such as length.